Freddie Fox (actor): Early life and education

 Frederick Samson Robert Morice Fox was born on 5 April 1989 in Hammersmith, London.
-He was raised between London and the family home in Kimmeridge Bay, Dorset and was surrounded by actors and writers from a young age.
+He was raised between London and the family home in Kimmeridge Bay, Dorset, and was surrounded by actors and writers from a young age.

 He is the son of actress Joanna David (née Joanna Elizabeth Hacking) and actor Edward Fox.
 He is the younger brother of actress Emilia Fox and the half-brother of Lucy Arabella Preston (the Viscountess Gormanston), the grandson of actress Angela Worthington Fox and theatrical agent Robin Fox, and the great-grandson of the playwright Frederick Lonsdale.
-He is the nephew of producer Robert Fox and actor James Fox, and a cousin to actors Laurence, Jack and Lydia Fox.
+He is the nephew of producer Robert Fox and actor James Fox, and a cousin to Laurence and Jack.
 He was named after Fred Zinnemann, who directed his father in The Day of the Jackal, and after his great-great-grandfather Victorian industrialist Samson Fox, who invented the corrugated boiler flue and built Harrogate's former Kursaal now known as the Royal Hall.
 Asked if he believes in his acting gene, he said, "I used not to until my sister Milly was on the BBC's Who Do You Think You Are?" where they discovered the thespian thread goes back 100 years.

-From 1994 to 2002, Fox was educated at Arnold House School, a preparatory school for boys in the St John's Wood area of London, where he was head boy.
-He was prefect during secondary school at Bryanston School, a boarding school in Dorset where he perfected his elocution and overcame fairly serious dyslexia.
+From 1994 to 2002, Fox was educated at Arnold House School, a preparatory school for boys in St John's Wood, London, where he was head boy.
+He was prefect during secondary school at Bryanston School, a boarding school in Dorset where he perfected his elocution and overcame severe dyslexia.
 During his time there, he portrayed a headmaster in A Risky Business, a play written especially for him by a classics master.

 He then attended the Guildhall School of Music and Drama in London and graduated in 2010.
 His drama teachers praised his talent for acting.